HSHS Illinois Division Offering Nursing Scholarships Up To $20,000

 HSHS is a multi-institutional health care system that cares for patients in 14 communities in Illinois and Wisconsin.
 With 9 hospitals in Illinois, scores of community-based health centers and clinics, nearly 2,300 physician partners, and more than 13,000 colleagues, HSHS is committed to its mission “to reveal and embody Christ’s healing love for all people through our high-quality Franciscan health care ministry.

-For additional questions about the HSHS Scholars program, email ILscholarships@ hshs.org.
+For additional questions about the HSHS Scholars program, email ILscholarships@hshs.org.
 For other career opportunities in a wide range of clinical and non-clinical positions, visit www.careers.hshs.org.

 More like this: